SalvatoreTosti/popcorn/README.md

 ## Usage

 If leingen is installed on your system, you can activate the program using 'lein run' from within this directory.
-If leingen is not installed, running the following command on the 'standalone' jar should run the program.
+If leingen is not installed, running the following command on the 'standalone' jar should run the program. (jar is located in target/uberjar)
-    $ java -jar assignment5-0.1.0-standalone.jar [args]
+    $ java -jar manager-0.1.0-standalone.jar [args]

 ## Options